 - Embedded in newsletters your audience already reads

-Consider: Before you choose a way to display your content you should also consider more long-term factors.
+Tip: Before you choose a way to display your content you should also consider more long-term factors.
 There are quite a few platforms out there for sharing curated content, but they may not have a sustainable system since they present barriers to access.
-Your content should be displayed in a way that is easily accessible to both teachers and students.
+Your content should be displayed in a way that is easily accessible to all employees.
 You also want to make sure that you aren’t dumping your content into a system that is soon to be defunct and be difficult to move over to another platform.

 HT2 Labs, give us some useful tips to help you stay on the right-side of your moral obligations when curating content for eLearning: